en-wl/wordlist/README.md

 ### Merge file format

 _Merge_ files are used when adding new entries.
-There is limited suport for merging groups and adding variant information with the addition of the new entries.
+There is limited support for merging groups and adding variant information with the addition of the new entries.